 - 1. Drain coolant.

 - 2. Set the engine to TDC.

 - Disconnect/remove;

 - a.
 Radiator and fan

 - b.
 Ancillary belts

 - c.
 OEM crank angle sensor

 - d.
 Upper timing belt cover

 - e.
 Crank pulley.
 The cup washer behind the pulley no longer required.

 - f.
 Lower timing belt cover

 - 4. Ensure the engine is on TDC by aligning the mark of the crank timing sprocket to the oil pump.

 - 5. Remove timing belt.

 - 6. Remove crank timing sprocket.

-- 7. Remove the crank timing sprocket backing plate (the one between the sprocket and front main seal).
-Caution, prying against the oil pump may crack the casting!
+- 7. Remove the crank timing sprocket backing plate (the one between the sprocket and front main seal)

 - 8. Ensure that the both half-moon key and key slot on the crank snout is in good condition.

 At this stage, replacing the timing belt along with front and cam seals are recommended.
-We also recommend inspecting your crank pulley (balancer) from deterioration.
-Replace if necessary when visible cracks/chips/splits or other defects are present.
+If haven't done so.
+We also recommend inspecting your crank pulley from rubber deterioration.
+Replace if necessary, when visible cracks are present or other defects.